 Flatlanders — This word is what UP residents call visitors from the Lower Peninsula.

-Fudgies — It may not sound like it, but this is an endearing nickname that locals — particularly those on Mackinac Island — call tourists who visit to buy and eat fudge.
+Fudgies — This is nickname that locals — particularly those on Mackinac Island — call tourists who visit to buy and eat fudge.

 Michigander — If you’re wondering, “What do you call a person from Michigan?”, the obvious answer used to be “Michigander.”
 However, there’s some contention over the use of “Michigander,” as others prefer a different term (see entry below).
 This may cause a semi-heated debate in the right circles.